ivh/tmy.se/content/druk.md

 combination of boredom, existential angst and feeling lost in marriage.

 The film's performances are great, the characters relatable and the ending is ecstatic and highly ambiguous.
 Recommended!

+_Addendum:_ I only now read that, by sheer cooincidence, _Druk_ won the Oscar for best international film the same night that I watched it.
+Nice.